-- Virtual Workshop for Students – Beginners fun with computers and coding, ages 6+, Monday August 10, 10 AM – 11AM, Register
+- Computers for beginners!
+Virtual Workshop for Students – Beginners fun with computers and coding, ages 6+, Monday August 10, 10 AM – 11AM, Register

 And for the “young adults” who may think they’re too old for summer camp, Microsoft has workshops for professionals which include building skills on LinkedIn, Starting your own business, Microsoft Teams, Outlook and more.
 A sampling is below, and you can find many more courses and dates here.

-- Virtual Workshop – Rock your LinkedIn Profile, Tuesday August 11, 11 AM – Noon, Register
+- Improve your online presence!
+Virtual Workshop – Rock your LinkedIn Profile, Tuesday August 11, 11 AM – Noon, Register

-- Virtual Workshop – Empower your small business with Microsoft Teams, Thursday, August 6, 11 AM – Noon, Register
+- Learn about Teams!
+Virtual Workshop – Empower your small business with Microsoft Teams, Thursday, August 6, 11 AM – Noon, Register

-- Empowering students of all abilities with Windows 10 and Microsoft 365, Monday August 17, 1 PM – 2 PM, Register
+- A great overview!
+Empowering students of all abilities with Windows 10 and Microsoft 365, Monday August 17, 1 PM – 2 PM, Register

 Selecting the Laptop of Your Dreams